JethroGerwolf/hello-world/README.md

 {This code print the basic code of **Hello World**}

-{I did this to prove that I can write and pulich code to my get hub repository}
+{I did this to prove that I can write and publish code to my get hub repository}

 [Software Demo Video] https://youtu.be/sAH5-LGwjEQ